xiaoyang4c/skills-github-pages/_posts/2025-05-25-ARC-Minimum-Cost-Sort.md

-I believe that the fenwick tree trick is also used in IOI 2019 shoes (https://oj.uz/problem/view/IOI19_shoes) and EGOI 2021 Luna Likes Love (https://codeforces.com/gym/103148/problem/B).
+I believe that the fenwick tree trick is also used in [IOI 2019 shoes](https://oj.uz/problem/view/IOI19_shoes) and [EGOI 2021 Luna Likes Love](https://codeforces.com/gym/103148/problem/B).
 A bit embarrassing for me to not instantly see this considering I used the EGOI question in a lecture during Deccourse oops.

 [Code](https://atcoder.jp/contests/arc194/submissions/66169581)